P2170 Blocks 20/5b & 21/1d (Verbier) – JOG 18%

 In addition to confirming the presence of oil in the Verbier prospect, this discovery provides valuable information to help better understand the prospectivity of the licence area, which includes the Cortina prospect and the Meribel lead.

-Blocks 20/5b and 21/1d were awarded as a Traditional Licence in the 28th Licensing Round.
+Blocks 20/5b and 21/1d were awarded as a Traditional Licence in the 28th Licencing Round.
 The blocks lie approximately 100km northeast of Aberdeen, close to the Buchan and Tweedsmuir North and South oilfields and straddle the western end of the North Buchan Trough.
-On licence award Trap Oil Ltd., a fully owned subsidiary of Jersey Oil and Gas Plc (“JOG”) was Operator with a 60 per cent. working interest of which 10 per cent. was carried.
+On licence award, Trap Oil Ltd., a fully owned subsidiary of Jersey Oil and Gas Plc (“JOG”) became Operator with a 60 per cent. working interest of which 10 per cent. was carried by CIECO Exploration & Production (UK) Limited (“CIECO”) with a 40 per cent working interest.
 A Drill-or-drop election was required by 30th November 2016.

 Prospectivity was identified in the Late Jurassic and the technical studies undertaken since award were focused on seismic reprocessing, remapping and petroleum charge studies.
-The completed work programme improved the delineation and risking of the prospects.
+The completed work programme improved the delineation and risking of the identified prospectivity.

-Further to a farm out campaign undertaken in the early part of 2016, JOG and CIECO completed, on the 7th October 2016, a sale and purchase agreement (“SPA”) with Statoil (U.K.) Limited (“Statoil”), a leading multinational oil and gas company, for the farm-out to Statoil of, in aggregate, a 70 per cent. working interest in Licence P.2170.
+Further to a farm out campaign undertaken in the early part of 2016, JOG and CIECO completed, on the 7th October 2016, a sale and purchase agreement (“SPA”) with Statoil (U.K.) Limited (“Statoil”), a leading multinational oil and gas company, for the farm-out of, in aggregate, a 70 per cent. working interest and operatorship in Licence P2170.

 In accordance with the terms of the farm-out, JOG received a cash consideration of US$540,000 from Statoil.
 The balance of the US$1.2 million cash consideration, due to JOG as part of the farm-out agreement, was paid to the Company’s co-venturers in the Athena asset, in accordance with the Company’s historical settlement agreement.